In this episode, I interview David Edginton who is a Deaf Personal Trainer and the co-founder of The Deaf Gym.

 Naturally over the time I got used to this everyday daily basic.
 Speak to people normally and I have to adapt to match people’s mood and attitude.
 This is where I got good at adapting with people and can interact with them well but it depending on their “communication attitude”.

 Like if they are being rude or uncooperative because I am being forced to listen and I gave my full attention to this person.
 They simply can’t do it to find a way to communicate with us so I adapt in my own way as well.

-Ahmed: This is something that we all face as a d/Deaf person, the barriers, and people just assume that because you have a hearing aids, you can talk normally.
+Ahmed: This is something that we all face as a deaf person, the barriers, and people just assume that because you have a hearing aids, you can talk normally.
 And because you can speak well AND you’re deaf, you can talk normally.